 Our activities are regulated by our Memorandum and Articles of Association.
 We adopted an amended and restated Memorandum and Articles of Association by special resolution of our shareholders passed on May 22, 2006.
 This amended and restated Memorandum and Articles of Association came into effect immediately prior to the completion of our initial public offering in July 2006.
-The material provisions of our amended and restated Memorandum and Articles of Association are described below.
-In addition to our Memorandum and Articles of Association, our activities are regulated by (among other relevant legislation) the 1991 Law.
+The material provisions of our amended and restated Memorandum and Articles of Association, our activities are regulated by (among other relevant legislation) the 1991 Law.
 Our Memorandum of Association states our company name, that we are a public company, that we are a par value company, our authorized share capital and that the liability of our shareholders is limited to the amount (if any) unpaid on their shares.
 Below is a summary of some of the provisions of our Articles of Association.
 It is not, nor does it purport to be, complete or to identify all of the rights and obligations of our shareholders.
 The summary is qualified in its entirety by reference to our Memorandum and Articles of Association.
 See "Item 19.
-Exhibits - Exhibit 1.1" and "Item 19.
+Exhibits - Exhibit 1.1." and "Item 19.
 Exhibits - Exhibit 1.2."